-Given the challenges we continued to face this year as we welcomed students back on campus, our implemented actions have been mostly effective in making progress toward our goal of "maintaining a safe, welcoming school environment for developing community, engaging students, and making families partners in their students' learning".
-Summit is committed to being an Anti-Bias Anti-Racist (ABAR) organization with all teachers engaging in ABAR teaching and mentoring practices, and we are proud of the progress we made this year with action 3.8 - all employees worked on their personal development and knowledge development in this area, faculty received regular training and PD on implementing ABAR practices in the classroom, ABAR practices were infused into our February professional development week and we effectively collaborated with external consultants.
+Our implemented actions have been mostly effective in making progress toward our goal of "maintaining a safe, welcoming school environment for developing community, engaging students, and making families partners in their students' learning".
+Summit is committed to being an Anti-Bias Anti-Racist (ABAR) organization with all teachers engaging in ABAR teaching and mentoring practices, and we are proud of the progress we continued to make this year with action 3.8 - all employees worked on their personal development and knowledge development in this area, faculty received regular training and PD on implementing ABAR practices in the classroom, ABAR practices were infused into our February professional development week.

 Counselors provided appropriate mental & behavioral health supports; our Dean of Culture & Instruction provided direct support to help students, families, and teachers overcome obstacles; our teachers met regularly in grade-level teams to look at data and plan interventions for students; and our Home Office teams supported our site in creating robust emergency and safety plans.
-While we did not anticipate the number of additional COVID-19 surges and the challenges that came with it, the tools and supports we had in place allowed us to respond nimbly.